Stock Analysis on Net

 Microsoft Excel

-The analysis of the financial data reveals distinct trends in liabilities and equity over the examined periods.
+The financial data reveals several notable trends regarding the company's liabilities, debt, and equity over the observed periods.

 Cash Flow Statement